lordvaider/lordvaider.github.io/_posts/2021-05-17-Deliveroo-Analysis.md

 Despite having an advanced degree in Computer Science and working as a sort-of-software engineer for several years, I knew embarrasingly little about the basic machinery required to work on this project.
 Hence I spent a fair bit of time just learning some super simple stuff:

-1. __Python:__ I just went through the basic tutorial on Kaggle, so list comprehension is the most advanced thing I know, but that was already enough to do a lot.

-2. __Pandas:__ For those that don't know, Pandas is a Python library used for dealing with tabular data sets (Dataframes) - Pretty much bread and butter for any datadude.
+1. __Pandas:__ For those that don't know, Pandas is a Python library used for dealing with tabular data sets (Dataframes) - Pretty much bread and butter for any datadude.
 Again, going through the Kaggle tutorial was sufficient to get started.

-3. __Jupyter Notebooks:__ I guess the only thing I had to learn was the fact that they exist!
+2. __Jupyter Notebooks:__ I guess the only thing I had to learn was the fact that they exist!
 I really love it when tools are powerful AND easy to use - I felt like I had been looking for Jupyter notebooks my entire life!

-4. __Other tools:__ Played around with a couple of different code editors, picked up the basics of the command line and git and went through some of the lectures [here](https://missing.csail.mit.edu/).
+3. __Other tools:__ Played around with a couple of different code editors, picked up the basics of the command line and git and went through some of the lectures [here](https://missing.csail.mit.edu/).

-5. __Touch Typing:__ Imagine having to use a pencil taped to a brick every time you want to write something.
+4. __Touch Typing:__ Imagine having to use a pencil taped to a brick every time you want to write something.
 That is what using a keyboard felt like to me.
 I decided to make the interface between my brain and the computer as seamless as possible, and learnt to touch type.
 Best investment of my time ever!

 ![png](/images/2020-05-17/engelbart.PNG)